oott123/listingway/README.md

 Listingway is a [caddy file server browse template](https://caddyserver.com/docs/caddyfile/directives/file_server) which provides light and clean user interface.
 It also provides a parallel downloader which can accelerate download speed on some of network conditions.

+[Try a live demo](https://oott123.github.io/listingway/) now!
+(Note: This static generated demo may not offering the full experience as caddy.)

 ## Features

 - Dark mode / Light mode